So, People Are Actually Painting Portraits On Their Hair Now

 Now, we're about to see something even wilder: Hair painted with actual portraits.

-According to Allure, hair colorist Ursula Goff of Kansas has unveiled some creations that are so beautiful, they could be hanging in museums if they weren't attached to people's heads.
+According to Allure, hair colourist Ursula Goff of Kansas has unveiled some creations that are so beautiful, they could be hanging in museums if they weren't attached to people's heads.

 In an interview, Goff told Allure the inspiration behind her fine art-inspired styles, which include Van Gogh's Starry Night, Claude Monet's Water Lilies, and Edvard Munch's The Scream.